 Captain Sands always felt he could improve upon the design of the Valley Gem.
 He spent several years designing a brand new boat.
 With the assistance of his friends, master welder Ivan Arnold, electrictian Charles Shockey and mechanical engineer Tom Hudson, he completed the new Valley Gem Sternwheeler in 1989.
 It was designated the Flagship of the Muskingum Navy, with Captain Sands as Commodore.
 Sands specifically designed the boat for the Muskingum River.
 It has two decks so that it can clear the low bridges.
 It is not wider so that it fits in the hand-operated locks.
 It is a well maintained all-weather boat with a heated or air-conditioned lower deck for passenger comfort.
 Then, in 1990 on the day of the Sternwheel Festival Races, tragedy struck the Sands family.
 Jimmy, at 32 years of age, died after a prolonged illness.
 Captain Sands, his wife Peggy and their son J.J. carried on.

-Captain Sands passed away in 1998, after living his dream of being a riverboat captain for 25 years.
+Captain James Sands passed away in 1998, after living his dream of being a riverboat captain for 25 years.
 He knew and loved the rivers, and enjoyed sharing river stories with the passengers.
 His wife Peggy retired from the business in September 2003.
 She handled reservations for the boat for almost thirty years.
-Their son, Captain J.J., now continues the family tradition, and you can meet him and enjoy a wonderful trip on an authentic sternwheeler here in historic Marietta throughout the summer and fall.
-He looks forward to seeing you and is extending a heartfelt welcome aboard.
+Their son, Captain J.J., and his wife, Captain Heather now continue the family tradition, and you can meet them and enjoy a wonderful trip on an authentic sternwheeler here in historic Marietta throughout the year.
+They look forward to seeing you and extend a heartfelt welcome aboard.